folio-org/mod-data-loader/README.md

 RMB based data loader.
 Currently supports loading binary marc records into the mod-inventory-storage instance table.

 Exposes three APIs
 1. POST `/load/marc-rules` - uploads a [rules json](https://github.com/folio-org/test-data-loader/blob/master/ramls/rules.json) file to use when mapping marc fields to instance fields.
-The rules file is only stored in memory and will be associated with
+The rules file is only stored in memory and will be associated with the tenant passed in the x-okapi-tenant header
 2. GET `/load/marc-rules`
 3. POST `/load/marc-data?storageURL=http://localhost:8888` - posts the attached binary marc file.
 This will convert the marc records into instances and bulk load them into postgres.